Batu Caves Dress Code: What to Wear for Women, Men and Children

 Batu Caves Dress Code for Women

-Women are the most commonly stopped group at the staircase entrance — not because the rules differ, but because standard tourist clothing (sundresses, tank tops, shorts above the knee) tends to fall outside what the temple requires.
+The Batu Caves dress code for women follows the same rules as for men — shoulders and knees covered — but women are the most commonly stopped group at the staircase entrance because standard tourist clothing (sundresses, tank tops, shorts above the knee) tends to fall outside what the temple requires.

 What works for women at Batu Caves